 In your open Terminal:

 sudo chmod +x FlatfileQC.command

+You may be prompted to enter your computer’s password.

 You should now be able to double-click to run the FlatfileQC.command file, which will perform all the steps to validate the flatfiles you put in the genomes folder.
 It will run interactively, and the import logs will be dumped to your validation folder.